iandoesallthethings/iandoesallthethings.com/README.md

 - [x] Implement draggability
 - [x] Put all particles on same noise field
 - [x] Vary z by small amount for each particle to prevent bunching
-- [ ] Pop clicked particles to the top
+- [ ] Pop clicked particles to front
 - [ ] Make particles throwable (vector addition and momentum scaling)
 - [ ] Push focused particles toward the top? (i.e. pass in `target` and push toward it)
 - [ ] Visualize noise field? (maybe p5js?)